-This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The pre-application including the items listed above may not exceed three pages, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
+- Include a list of all senior/key personnel at the applicant and team member institutions. - This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research. - The description of the proposed research may not exceed two pages, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
 The body text font must not be smaller than 11 point.
-Figures and references, if included, must fit within the three-page limit.
-Biographical information is not requested for the pre-application.
+Figures and references, if included, must fit within the two-page limit.